Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: FMS: Review and Extension to Affine Subspaces

 Similar to the linear case in \eqref{eq:epsilon_choose}, we choose the regularization parameters using dynamic smoothing.
 In this case, the update for $\epsilon$ becomes

-Again, $\gamma$ is an inlier-percentage hyperparameter.
+Again, $\gamma$ is a hyperparameter that we discuss more in our theoretical results.
 We refer to the resulting algorithm as Affine Fast Median Subspace with Dynamic Smoothing (AFMS-DS).
 The method with fixed regularization is just referred to as Affine FMS (AFMS).

-\begin{remark} AFMS is rotation and translation equivariant, in the sense that if $T_{\epsilon}^{(a)}(A) = (L,\bm)$, then $T_{\epsilon}^{(a)}(\bR A + \ba) = (\bR L,\bR \bm + \ba)$ for any $\bR^T \bR = \bI_D$ and $\ba \in \R^D$.
+\begin{remark} AFMS is rotation and translation equivariant, in the sense that if $T_{\epsilon}^{(a)}(A) = (L,\bm)$, then $T_{\epsilon}^{(a)}(\bR A + \ba) = (\bR L,\bR \bm + \ba)$ for any $\bR^\top \bR = \bI_D$ and $\ba \in \R^D$.
 Furthermore, FMS is a special case of AFMS with the mean parameter fixed to be zero. \end{remark}